-- According to standard EN 378-1 (safety requirements and HP environment), the room where the HP is installed shall have a volume higher than: Unit refrigerant load in kg / 0.44kg/m3.
-If not, it must be ensured that: - whether the room is mechanically ventilated, - or room door is remain opened when the installer works on the HP. - Be careful not to bring inflammable gas near to the heat pump during its installation, in particular when it requires brazing.
-The appliances are not fireproof and should therefore not be installed in a potentially explosive atmosphere. - To avoid condensation inside the condenser, remove the refrigerant circuit caps only when completing the refrigerant connections. - If the refrigerant connection only occurs at the end of the installation, be sure that the refrigerant circuit caps\ remain in place and tight throughout the installation duration. - \ (hydraulic unit side and outdoor unit side). - After every intervention on the refrigeration circuit and before final connection, take care to replace the plugs in order to avoid any pollution from the refrigeration circuit (The sealing with tape is prohibited).
+- the location has natural ventilation through another room where the combined volume of the two rooms is greater than "liquid fill load" (in kg) / 0.39 kg/m3.
+The opening between the two rooms must have a door clearance of at least 1 cm. - or that the location is mechanically ventilated. - Be careful not to bring inflammable gas near to the heat pump during its installation, in particular when it requires brazing.
+The appliances are not fireproof and should therefore not be installed in a potentially explosive atmosphere. - To avoid condensation inside the condenser, remove the refrigerant circuit caps only when completing the refrigerant connections. - If the refrigerant connection only occurs at the end of the installation, be sure that the refrigerant circuit caps remain in place and tight throughout the installation duration. - (Hydraulic unit side and outdoor unit side). - After every intervention on the refrigerant circuit and before final connection, take care to replace the plugs in order to avoid any pollution from the refrigerant circuit (The sealing with tape is prohibited).